TotaruSeika-pr/Creator/README.md

 ##### Enter the types correctly in terms of both syntax and data storage.
 You can't enter a string into the table, can you?

+## -r || --range

+Optional argument.
+The arguments are two numbers, and the first must be greater than the second.
+The numbers represent the range of numbers for the ultimate file name generation.
+To avoid exclusion when the file name is repeated, such unique numbers are used.

+## Example:

+`./Creator.py -p test -os Linux --range 0 100000000`

+##### The larger the range you specify, the more files the program can create.